 20 Signs Your Tooth Pain Is Signaling Something More Serious

 You unwrap your favorite ice cream bar and can already taste that creamy vanilla ice cream with the hard chocolate coating.
 You take that first bite, mouth watering, and…OUCH!

 An intense, throbbing pain shoots through your molar—and throughout your entire body.
 Maybe you just banged your tooth.
 Maybe it's something worse.

 Occasional mouth pain may just indicate a sensitivity to hot or cold, which can become increasingly common as you get older.
 But different types of toothaches—and other symptoms associated with this pain—can be indicators that you're developing one of several serious health conditions that need immediate treatment.

 Don't just pop an ibuprofen and assume it'll go away.
 Read on to learn about 20 signs that indicate you need to take your tooth pain seriously.
-And to ensure your house is safe for you and the entire family, don't miss this essential list of 100 Ways Your Home Could be Making You Sick.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.